paul-hammant/RexxJS/WHAT_THIS_IS.md

 - Advanced control structures: `DO OVER` for iteration, `INTERPRET` for dynamic code execution
 - Function library system with 200+ built-in functions across multiple domains

+### Environment Detection & Awareness

+The interpreter automatically detects its execution environment—whether it's running in a standard Node.js process, as a standalone executable created by `pkg`, or within a web browser.
+This runtime context is exposed in two ways: globally to other JavaScript modules via the `REXX_ENVIRONMENT` object, and directly to REXX scripts through special `ENV.` stem variables (e.g., `ENV.TYPE`, `ENV.
+IS_PKG`, `ENV.HAS_DOM`).
+This powerful feature allows both the core system and user scripts to implement conditional logic that adapts to the capabilities of the host environment, such as accessing the file system in Node.js or manipulating the DOM in a browser.

 ## CLI & Distribution

 - **./rexx** - Standalone binary (49MB, no Node.js required) created via `create-pkg-binary.js`